brege/VortexBox-Mods/README.rst

 ----

 - Fix flac to ogg vorbis mirroring for special characters in file names (e.g. '?,()[] etc).
+- Fix automirror of flac to ogg when a cd is ripped
-- Add option to remux and transcode from MKV to AVI
+- Add option to remux and transcode from mkv to avi at /flacmirror.php
 - Quality selectors for mp4 and eventually avi mirroring
 - Make script to add and remove these changes to get back to the original
 - Add install/delete scripts for webmin, serviio, etc

 Authors
 -------